Ceelog/phpdoc-en/src/language/types/string.md

 > **Note**:
 >
-> Functions, method calls, static class variables, and class constants
+> The value accessed from functions, method calls, static class
-> inside *{$}* work since PHP 5.
-However, the value accessed will be
+> variables, and class constants inside *{$}* will be interpreted as the
-> interpreted as the name of a variable in the scope in which the string
+> name of a variable in the scope in which the string is defined.
+Using
-> is defined.
-Using single curly braces (*{}*) will not work for
+> single curly braces (*{}*) will not work for accessing the return
-> accessing the return values of functions or methods or the values of
+> values of functions or methods or the values of class constants or
-> class constants or static class variables.
+> static class variables.

 ``` php
 <?php